AlexGithubbb/gulp-biolerplate/README.md

 ## gulp watch

-run `gulp watch` will watch every move or change you made in html/js/sass files. change
+run `gulp watch` will watch every move or change you made in html/js/sass files.